Levitation (festival): Levitation Austin

 The 2013 and 2014 festivals were held at Carson Creek Ranch in Austin, Texas, located on the Colorado River (Texas).
 The 2013 festival, the 6th annual festival, held April 26–28, was the first year for the festival to be held at a completely outdoor venue, as well as the first year to have 3 stages of music, camping, and a poster series featuring US and international artists.
-The seventh annual festival, held May 2–4, 2014, included 1960s legends The Zombies, as well as Panda Bear, The Horrors, Loop, The Brian Jonestown Massacre, of Montreal, The Dandy Warhols, The Black Angels and many more.
+The seventh annual festival, held May 2–4, 2014, included 1960s legends the Zombies, as well as Panda Bear, the Horrors, Loop, the Brian Jonestown Massacre, of Montreal, the Dandy Warhols, The Black Angels and many more.

-In late 2014 The Reverberation Appreciation Society changed the festival's name from Austin Psych Fest to Levitation, titled after a track by Austin psychedelic legends The 13th Floor Elevators.
+In late 2014 The Reverberation Appreciation Society changed the festival's name from Austin Psych Fest to Levitation, titled after a track by Austin psychedelic legends the 13th Floor Elevators.

 The 2015 festival was held May 8–10 at Carson Creek Ranch.
-The lineup included The Flaming Lips, The Jesus and Mary Chain, Primal Scream, Spiritualized, Tame Impala as well as a reunion performance by The 13th Floor Elevators, the band's first performance in 45 years.
+The lineup included the Flaming Lips, the Jesus and Mary Chain, Primal Scream, Spiritualized, Tame Impala as well as a reunion performance by the 13th Floor Elevators, the band's first performance in 45 years.

 The dates for the 2016 festival were April 29 - May 1, 2016, and the lineup featured Brian Wilson performing Pet Sounds, Ween, Animal Collective, Caribou, Flying Lotus, Slowdive, Courtney Barnett, Sleep, The Arcs, Brian Jonestown Massacre and many more.

 The 2016 festival at Carson Creek Ranch was cancelled due to severe weather which caused significant damage to the festival grounds and infrastructure.
 In response over 20 concerts were organized in downtown Austin hosting the lineup and attendees.

-In November 2016, festival organizers announced that the festival would not be held in 2017, but would return in 2018.
+In November 2016, festival organizers announced that the festival would not be held in 2017 but would return in 2018.

 Owing to the COVID-19 pandemic, the festival went on hiatus in 2020.
 The next year saw the hiatus extended by a year.
 Levitation resumed with its anticipated 2022 lineup.

-Levitation hosted Kikagaku Moyo for their last tour in the USA in 2022 at South Austin venue The Far Out Lounge, supported by Austin-based groud Nolan Potter & the Nightmare Band.
-The following year, Leviation would return to the Far Out Lounge with the revived single-location, three day Austin Psych Fest.
+Levitation hosted Kikagaku Moyo for their last tour in the USA in 2022 at South Austin venue The Far Out Lounge, supported by Austin-based group Nolan Potter & the Nightmare Band.
+The following year, Levitation would return to the Far Out Lounge with the revived single-location, three-day Austin Psych Fest.

+Levitation 2025, which took place September 25 - 28, embraced a hybrid venue approach.
+The main festival was located at the Palmer Events Center Friday through Sunday, while additional late-night shows were booked at venues around town.
+The festival at Palmer began with a dedicated metal day opening with the fantasy doom band Castle Rat and ending with genre legends Mastodon.
+The next two days included a pallet expanding blend of music styles and concluded with a performance by Pavement.